akeneo/pim-docs/install_pim/manual/daemon_queue.rst

     # This daemon will consume import/export jobs only.
     $ /path/to/php /path/to/your/pim/bin/console messenger:consume import_export_job --env=prod

 When daemons are running, you can stop them properly by using the following command.
-The daemons will wait for the end of the current running job (or don't wait if no running job) before ending.
+The daemons will wait for the end of the current running job (or don't wait if no job is running) before ending.

 .. code-block:: bash
     :linenos: